 • Add 1 can of full-fat coconut milk for a creamy adventure.

-• Replace the chicken broth with beef bone broth.
+• Replace the chicken broth with beef bone broth or regular beef broth.

 Enjoy this squeaky clean, nourishing soup!